shysudo/make_new/README.md

         func make(t Type, size ...IntegerType) Type

-It can be seen its parameters are type and length(variadic) and return a type.
+It can be seen that its parameters are type and length(variadic) and returns a type.

 The make() function, is a special built-in function that is used to initialize slices, maps, and channels. make() can only be used to initialize slices, maps and channels and it does not return a pointer.

 make is designed to create these three built-in generic types.

+As slice, maps and channels are reference types,
+        mc := new(map[string]string)

+        where new return *map[string]string and that mean mc is initialized to nil.

+        (*mc)["str"] = "someone" // can not assign values to nil

+        nil can not be assigned directly.